imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/nextjs.md

 In your web browser, navigate to `http://localhost:3000/`

-You should see the dummy app created by Next.js CLI.
-Now we can begin our work.
-It should appear like this.
+You should now see the dummy app created by the Next.js CLI.
+We can begin our work from here.
+It should look like this.

 ![Dummy app](../../.gitbook/assets/next/initial-next.png)